If you are reading this, you can get a job with us.

 I’m going to tell you about some mistakes people make when applying.

-If you can avoid these three mistakes and follow the instructions, there is a good likelihood that you are going to be way ahead of anyone who is applying for a particular position.
+By avoiding the three common mistakes and following the instructions, you will be ahead of anyone applying for a particular position.

 Make sure you spend a little time, personalize your message, and say something particular about what you learned.